telostia/Lunarium-masternode-docker/README.md

 ### Command Line Usage

 The following commands assume you have basic linux knowledge and have an ssh connection already established to your server.
-There are 2 docker containers running: *pepecoin* and *pepecoinmasternode*
+There are 2 docker containers running: *solariumcoin* and *solariumcoinmasternode*

 **List running containers**